Coleridge-Initiative-org/adrf-userdocs/docs/_source/adrf/security.rst

 -------------
 	Is this use of the data appropriate, lawful, ethical and sensible?

-The design of the ADRF ensures that only approved projects which follow the relevant legal and ethical considerations are allowed.
-User interactions only occur through access-controlled project workspaces for which approval is given typically time-limited.
+The design of the ADRF ensures that it only allows in approved projects which follow the relevant legal and ethical considerations.
+User interactions only occur through access-controlled project workspaces.
+Approval for user access is typically time-limited.

 Safe People
 -----------